 Online learning is another industry that’s flourishing during Coronavirus-enforced isolation.
 In March, over 27.5 million hours was spent on Cornerstone Learning — indicating that users are choosing to invest their newfound free time wisely.

-Online education platforms will be widely used after the Coronavirus pandemic, thanks to a widespread transition among businesses to offering more WFH options for employees.
+Thanks to a widespread transition among businesses offering more WFH options for employees, many of us will leverage online education platforms well after the Coronavirus pandemic.
 It’s also fair to expect more usage from employees who have found themselves between jobs due to the crisis, and are looking to pick up new skills as they re-enter the job market.

 Counterintuitively, car manufacturers could perform exceptionally well following coronavirus as well.
 It’s reasonable to expect sales to fall following such a disruptive event, but Seeking Alpha notes that following the 2002 SARS outbreak, it was actually the automotive industry that recovered fastest.